toomim/utility/readme.txt

   How to install and run:
 ======================================

-1. Tell mike to put your ssh public key onto git@yuno.us:~/.ssh/authorized_keys2
-2. git clone git@yuno.us:utility
-3. cd to utility/ and run ./serve
+cd to utility/ and run ./serve

 Now try it out by opening a web browser to http://localhost:8000